shopware5/shopware/UPGRADE-5.4.md

 ### Changes

 * Changed Smarty to improve error message when a template extends a parent template and said parent does not exist
+* Changed cloning of `Enlight_Template_Manager` object to preserve reference of the security policy to the instance

 ## 5.4.0